-Global Brigades is the world’s largest student-led global health and sustainable development movement.
+As a truly global organisation, our volunteers also maintain a number of partnerships around the world.
+Global Brigades is the world’s largest student-led global health and sustainability development movement.
 Our student volunteers participate in skill-based programmes that work in partnership with community members in developing countries.

 Our e-mentors also support the Cherie Blair Foundation using interactive Google technology to provide advice and inspiration to female entrepreneurs in developing and emerging economies.

 For more information contact Tina Clark at email@example.com